manidharanupoju24/containerisation-eks/README.md

 ### Using Terraform

-Terraform scripts would create the whole EKS cluster and the associated infra related to it in AWS
+Terraform scripts would create the whole EKS cluster and the associated infra related to it in AWS.
+A new cluster will be created in us-east-2 AWS region by default